anoma/juvix-docs/docs/howto/project.md

 ---
 icon: material/equal
-comments: true
+comments: false
 ---

-# Juvix project
+# How to setup a Juvix project

 A _juvix project_ is a collection of juvix modules plus some extra metadata gathered in a `juvix.yaml` file.
 The most convenient way to create a juvix